 The stellar remnant — formally known as G344.7-0.1 — that is located roughly 19,600 light-years from Earth is believed to be between 3,000 and 6,000 years old, according to a statement from NASA’s Chandra X-ray Observatory.

 Data from NASA’s Chandra X-ray Observatory and Spitzer Space Telescope, along with the National Science Foundation’s Very Large Array and the Australia Telescope Compact Array, captured views of the stellar remnant in X-ray, infrared, and radio wavelengths, Space.com reported.

 The new view of G344.7-0.1 shows that stellar debris expands outward after the initial stellar explosion, then encounters resistance from surrounding gas.
 This resistance slows down the debris, creating a reverse shock wave that travels back towards the center of the explosion, heating the surrounding debris in its path, according to the statement.

 “This process is analogous to a traffic jam on a highway, whereas time passes an increasing number of cars will stop or slow down behind the accident, causing the traffic jam to travel backward,” Chandra personnel wrote in the statement.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “The reverse shock heats the debris to millions of degrees, causing it to glow in X-rays.”

-In addition, the Chandra X-ray data revealed the supernova remnant contains iron near its core, which is surrounded by arc-like structures containing silicon.
+In addition, the Chandra X-ray data revealed that the supernova remnant contains iron near its core, surrounded by arc-like structures containing silicon.

 The data, published in The Astrophysical Journal, shows that the regions containing iron were more recently heated by the reverse shock wave, supporting Type Ia supernova models that predict heavier elements, like iron, are produced at the center of these stellar explosions.